 All classified personnel shall be paid for four (4) holidays, which are designated in the employee's contract.
-Employees with a contract of 243 days or more may also observe Memorial Day and July 4th as paid holidays.
+Extended contract employees shall be entitled to additional holidays based on the following work schedule:

+Number of Days Worked Number of Holidays Per Year

+210-225 days Two (2) additional holidays for a total of six (6)

+226-239 days Three (3) additional holidays for a total of seven (7)

+240 days or more Six (6) additional holidays for a total of ten (10)

 Exception

 The Superintendent may require, for security or other reasons, certain classified personnel to work on holidays.
 In this case, the employee shall be granted the holiday on another day.